Service Learning

 The goals for the Community Engaged Service Learning Program are to:

-1. Enhance students’ learning by enabling them to practice skills and test classroom knowledge through related service experiences in the community;
+1. Enhance students’ learning by enabling them to practice skills and test classroom learned knowledge through related service-based experiences in the community;

 2. Enable students and community partners to engage in experiences that create reciprocal learning opportunities that are informed by the priorities of the people served by the community partner organization;

-4. Assist faculty in their role as facilitators of service learning and in their engagement with the community;
+4. Assist faculty in their role as collaborators and facilitators of community-engaged service learning and in their engagement with the community;

 On completion of the Community Engaged Service Learning Program, the student will be able to: